Chatham Village, Olympia Rd, Mt. Washington PA 15211

 345 Thorn St., Sewickley

 Built in 1857 in Sewickley, served as operators on the Underground Railroad.
 One frequently-used method for delivering food to fugitive slaves in the Pittsburgh area was for conductors to dress as hunters at night with a game bag filled with provisions.

 July 11, 1850, a group of African-American citizens met at the church and passed resolutions condemning the recently proposed fugitive slave bill.
 Members of this gathering called for total consolidation of their associations to ensure protection from slave catchers coming into Pittsburgh seeking fugitives.

 Later known as Avery College, then as Avery Memorial A.M.E.
 Zion Church at Nash and Avery Streets.
 Charles A. Avery came to Pittsburgh in 1812.
 His interest in the cotton industry took him on buying trips to the South, and he was drawn to the plight of the Negro slaves.
 Joining the abolitionist forces, he aided the escape of slaves from the South to Canada in the underground railroad.

-A center of Black social life where musicians such as Art Blakey, Mary Lou Williams, John Coltrane drew a racially mixed, international clientele.
+A center of Black social life, located in the Hill District, where musicians such as Art Blakey, Mary Lou Williams, John Coltrane drew a racially mixed, international clientele.
 Owned by William "Gus" Greenlee, a powerful figure politics and sports in Pittsburgh's African-American community, who owned the Pittsburgh Crawfords, the city's Negro League baseball team.